Cathay Pacific and Singapore Airlines are some of the best airlines in the world for flying Business Class.

 Although Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof – Singapore Changi Airport is my preferred airport, because of its clockwork efficiency (with one of the world’s best on-time performances), phenomenal shopping malls, and exceptional service.

 Of course, your opinion may be swayed by which destination you want a layover.
-Both cities are fun and lively and both offer an excellent array of luxury hotels so from this perspective, the destination choice is purely personal.
+Both cities are fun and lively and both offer an excellent array of luxury hotels so, from this perspective, the destination choice is purely personal.

-Both Singapore Airlines and Cathay Pacific manage some of the most best luxury airline lounges in the world at their hubs of SIN and HKG respectively.
+Both Singapore Airlines and Cathay Pacific manage some of the best luxury airline lounges in the world at their hubs of SIN and HKG respectively.
 I have reviewed the best airline lounges at Hong Kong airport, but there is little to choose between the in-lounge experience between the two airlines.
-The lounges of both airlines offer restaurants with excellent buffet food, comfortable seating, plenty of showers, and state-of-the-art business centres.
+The lounges of both airlines offer restaurants with excellent buffet food, comfortable seating, plenty of showers, and state-of-the-art business centers.
 My personal preference is the Cathay Pacific lounges, simply because its lounges feature a stylish and sleek ‘homey’ design that is somewhat lacking in the Singapore Airlines lounges.
-But like I say, this should certainly not be a deal breaker for you.
+But like I say, this should certainly not be a deal-breaker for you.

-Both airlines operate an all wide body fleet, composed of A380, A350, A330 and B777 planes for Singapore Airlines and B777, A350 and Q330 planes for Cathay Pacific.
+Both airlines operate an all wide-body fleet, composed of A380, A350, A330 and B777 planes for Singapore Airlines and B777, A350 and Q330 planes for Cathay Pacific.
 Cathay Pacific offers a consistent Business Class product across most of its wide-body fleet (with the exception a few B777s with a regional configuration), while Singapore Airlines offers a more variable Business Class product across its wide-body fleet, with its top-notch Business Class product available only on its A380s, A350s and most of its B777s (including all B777-300ERs), while all of its A330s and some B777-200ER feature a less impressive but still excellent regional product.

 Cabin interior & design

 Both Singapore Airlines and Cathay Pacific offer impressive and luxurious Business Class cabins.
-The cabin interiors of Singapore Airlines were developed by James Parker Associated, the company that also created the opulent interiors of the Orient Express ,with a color palette that is a mix of bronzy gold, beige, purple, and chocolate-brown, with plush, checked throw pillows and dark leather seats.
+The cabin interiors of Singapore Airlines were developed by James Parker Associated, the company that also created the opulent interiors of the Orient Express, with a color palette that is a mix of bronzy gold, beige, purple, and chocolate-brown, with plush, checked throw pillows and dark leather seats.
 Cathay Pacific’s planes feature a more understated, white and minimalist kind of modernism.
-The neutral white colour palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.
+The neutral white color palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.

 On Singapore Airlines’ wide-body fleet, the Business Class seats all face forward, offer direct aisle access, and are arranged in a 1-2-1 configuration, except for its A330 and B777 planes with regional configuration which features a standard 2-2-2 Business Class seat layout.